Grampian Police: Areas covered

-Grampian Police covered the local authority areas of Aberdeen, Aberdeenshire and Moray.
+Grampian Police covered the local authority areas of Aberdeen City, Aberdeenshire and Moray.
 In addition to this, Grampian have a lead role in incidents on offshore installations in Scottish areas of the North Sea, irrespective of which police area the installation is situated.
 This arrangement exists due to Grampian's extensive experience in dealing with the offshore industry.

 The railway stations and lines in the area are the responsibility of the British Transport Police, and a number of Ministry of Defence installations in the region are policed by the Ministry of Defence Police.
 However, as with all territorial police forces, the chief officer of Grampian Police is ultimately responsible in statute for all law and order in Grampian police area, irrespective as to whether a special police force is present.

 Departments and units

 Grampian Police had a number of specialist departments and units, with officers joining them and undertaking this as their primary role.
 Amongst others, these included: